 That said, understanding the strength of the correspondent banking relationships in your desired banking country is key.

 Lastly, it is equally important to ask how international regulators will view the country that you want to bank in.
 You should consider whether it is on any grey list or blacklists made by the OECD or FATF.
 And also consider whether domestic authorities and regulators in other countries will view transactions coming to or from your desired banking country as higher risk.

 If the sending or receiving bank thinks that a transaction could upset their regulators in any way, they may request supporting documents or shut down the account entirely.
 That said, understanding which countries have regulators that are likely to be sensitive to your desired banking jurisdiction is important and helps you avoid headaches later on.

 Understanding the perceived banking reputation of a banking hub before opening an account there can be a challenge.
 This is true even for seasoned banking professionals.

-After understanding how each of the five groups above view your banking country, weigh that against your other banking options.
+After understanding how each of the five groups above views your banking country, weigh that against your other banking options.
 This can include other countries where you can really open a bank account.
-Fortunately, if you’re a GlobalBanks Insider, our analysts will do all of this for you.
+Fortunately, there are ways to speed up the process…